TheSilentBang/DataAnalysisWebApp/README.md

 • Descriptive and Regression analysis performed on user selected columns of the data set

 • Visualizations created using time-series plot, scatter plot with a regression line, etc using JFreeChart

+How to view Java, JSP and JSF files:
+1. Download and install latest version of Ecplise for Java Developers EE
+2. Download war file with libraries
+3. Go to Files -> Import War